What Do Bass Eat? 7 Surprising Baits that Work Every Time

 Quietly Does It

-We now know that bass has exceptional eyesight and are able to see well both in light and dark conditions, but what about their hearing?
+We now know that bass have exceptional eyesight and can see well in light and dark conditions, but what about their hearing?

-If you manage to catch a bass, you’ll probably find that there aren’t any obvious signs of ears, at least not the same as mammals ears.
-But, if you have any experience at all, you’ve probably had experience of bass being drawn to bait hitting the water, so what does this mean?
+If you manage to catch a bass, you’ll probably find that there aren’t any obvious signs of ears, at least not the same as mammal ears.
+But, if you have any experience, you’ve probably had experience of bass being drawn to bait hitting the water, so what does this mean?

-This allows Bass to locate a frog plopping into the water, and small fish jumping, and they will also hear your lure as it moves through to water or when it breaks the surface.
-This also has a downside, if they can hear things hitting the water, then they can probably hear you moving around or talking.
+Bass can locate a frog plopping into the water and small fish jumping.
+They will also hear your lure as it moves through the water or when it breaks the surface.
+However, this also has a downside: If they can hear things hitting the water, they can probably hear you moving around or talking.

-Even these small sounds can be enough the scar fish away.
-This is doubly important if you’re on a boat as everything is amplified slightly due to the boat hull, motors, gear, and moving around can easily spook wary fish, causing them to swim for cover.
+Even these small sounds can scare fish away.
+This is doubly important if you’re on a boat, as everything is amplified slightly due to the boat’s hull, motors, and gear.
+Moving around can easily spook wary fish, causing them to swim for cover.

 Can Bass Smell Bait?

-We’ve all come across the various sprays and gels that can be added to lures in order to entice the fish to bite, or maybe you’ve seen the plastic worms that smell like decomposing cat food.
-The question is, can bass really smell and detect these things?
+We’ve all come across sprays and gels that can be added to lures to entice the fish to bite, or maybe you’ve seen the plastic worms that smell like decomposing cat food.
+The question is, can bass smell and detect these things?

-Bass have a sense of smell, however, the area of their brain that’s responsible for smell is not as large as the areas responsible for site and sound.
+Bass have a sense of smell.
+However, the area of their brain responsible for smell is not as large as the areas responsible for site and sound.

-This basically means that bass will primarily rely on sight and sound to detect prey, with smell being a secondary method.
-In certain situations smelly bait is likely an advantage, for example, if the water is murky, then bass may rely upon smells to locate a potential food source.
-It’s likely that bass can smell better underwater than humans can above water, which is largely due to how smell permeates water.
+This means that bass primarily relies on sight and sound to detect prey, with smell being a secondary method.
+In certain situations, smelly bait is likely an advantage.
+For example, if the water is murky, then bass may rely upon smells to locate a potential food source.
+Bass can likely smell better underwater than humans can above water, largely due to how smell permeates water.

-A smell will linger far longer underwater than it will in the air, it won’t dissipate as easily, and in still bodies of water the smells are likely to stay around for quite some time.
+A smell will linger far longer underwater than in the air and won’t dissipate as easily.
+The smells will likely stay around in still bodies of water for quite some time.

-When fishing for bass, the use of scented baits can be effective in attracting their attention.
+When fishing for bass, scented baits can effectively attract their attention.
 Many artificial baits, such as soft plastic lures, are manufactured with added scents or designed to absorb and hold scent attractants.
 These scents can mimic the natural odor of prey, making the bait more enticing to bass.

 Spawning

-Once a year bass will come up from the depths to spawn, creating a whole new generation of mini bass that will hopefully grow into monster fish for us to catch.
+Once a year, bass will come up from the depths to spawn, creating a new generation of mini bass that will hopefully grow into monster fish for us to catch.

 The answer is not a straightforward one, unfortunately.
-When spring finally comes around and the waters start to warm up, Bass will move into shallower waters and begin eating as much food as they can in order to prepare themselves for egg production.
+When spring finally comes around, and the waters start warming up, Bass will move into shallower waters and begin eating as much food as possible to prepare themselves for egg production.

-High-protein food such as crawfish are going to be the preferred prey, so you’ll probably have a decent amount of luck using a lure that looks like a salamander or brush hog.
-When they begin to nest the male will first move into an area to clear it out for the female, the female will then move in to lay her eggs.
+High-protein food such as crawfish is the preferred prey, so you’ll probably have a decent amount of luck using a lure that looks like a salamander or brush hog.
+When they begin to nest, the male will first move into an area to clear it out for the female, and the female will then move in to lay her eggs.

 During the spawning period, which is the reproductive phase for bass, their feeding behavior tends to change.
 Both male and female bass become focused on preparing nests, defending their territory, and engaging in the spawning process rather than actively feeding.
 As a result, their appetite decreases during this time.

-Male bass, in particular, become more preoccupied with guarding the nest and protecting the eggs once they are laid by the female.
-They may display aggressive behavior towards intruders and may strike at lures or bait out of territorial instinct rather than true feeding motivation.
+Male bass, in particular, become more preoccupied with guarding the nest and protecting the eggs once the female has laid them.
+They may display aggressive behavior towards intruders and strike at lures or bait out of territorial instinct rather than true feeding motivation.

-Female bass, after depositing their eggs in the nest, may exhibit minimal feeding activity during the spawning period.
-They often remain near the nest, recovering and regaining their energy after the spawning process.
+Female bass may exhibit minimal feeding activity during spawning after depositing their eggs in the nest.
+They often remain near the nest, recovering and regaining energy after spawning.

 It’s worth noting that while bass may not feed as actively during spawning, they may still exhibit some opportunistic feeding behavior if presented with enticing prey that comes close to their nests.
-This behavior is more likely to be seen in male bass, which are still focused on protecting the nest and territory.
-However, it’s generally less common for bass to actively pursue and consume food during this time compared to other periods.
+This behavior is more likely seen in male bass, still focused on protecting the nest and territory.
+However, it’s generally less common for bass to actively pursue and consume food during this time than in other periods.

 So, why are baits and lures effective at catching fish?
-Baits and lures work primarily for three reasons, anger, hunger, and curiosity.
+Baits and lures work primarily for anger, hunger, and curiosity.

-When trying to catch any sort of fish, using a lure or bait that looks and acts like something that is part of their staple diet is a decent method of securing a bite.
+When trying to catch any fish, a lure or bait that looks and acts like something part of their staple diet is a decent method of securing a bite.

-For bass, this might consist of salamanders, shad, insects, worms, or crawfish.
-When using these types of bait it’s important to try and make the bait look natural or injured.
-Twitching the rod as you retrieve your lure can give the bait the characteristics of something injured, but experiment with a variety of methods to see what works best for the fish you’re trying to catch.
+This might consist of salamanders, shad, insects, worms, or crawfish for bass.
+When using these types of bait, it’s important to try to make it look natural or injured.
+Twitching the rod as you retrieve your lure can give the bait the characteristics of something injured, but experiment with various methods to see what works best for the fish you’re trying to catch.

-When bass are in spawning season you might have to be more persistent in a particular area, this is due to the bass being more likely to attack lures based on protecting a nest rather than out of anger.
-If you can act as a persistent threat then you’re more likely to cause the bass to strike.
+When bass are in spawning season, you might have to be more persistent in a particular area.
+This is because the bass is more likely to attack lures based on protecting a nest rather than out of anger.
+If you can act as a persistent threat, you’re more likely to cause the bass to strike.

 Do Miracle Baits Work?

-We’ve all seen the adverts for miracle baits, and it’s difficult not the be drawn in by the amazing claims they make.
-If it helps me land a huge bass, then $19.95 is a very reasonable amount of money to pay, right?
-We really need to ask ourselves, do miracle baits actually work as described?
+We’ve all seen the adverts for miracle baits, and it’s difficult not to be drawn in by the amazing claims they make.
+If it helps me land a huge bass, then $19.95 is reasonable, right?
+We need to ask ourselves, do miracle baits work as described?

-In my experience with miracle baits, they work as much as any other bait will work.
-The real key to using miracle baits or any other baits is making sure it’s what the Bass are looking for.
-I’ve used a miracle bait that was advertised late at night, the bait itself looked the part, it was a pretty convincing shad and it was made of three movable parts, this means when it moved through the water it looked like a shad swimming.
+In my experience, miracle bait works as much as any other bait.
+The key to using miracle baits or any other bait is ensuring it’s what the Bass are looking for.
+I’ve used a miracle bait that was advertised late at night.
+The bait itself looked the part.
+It was a pretty convincing shad, and it was made of three movable parts.
+This means it looked like a shad swimming when it moved through the water.

-Despite the lure looking the part, I had no luck using it over a period of two weeks.
-Then one evening I saw Shad near the surface of the water being chased by something, I threw my lure out and I had a strike on the first cast.
+Despite the lure looking the part, I had no luck using it over two weeks.
+Then, one evening, I saw Shad near the surface of the water being chased by something; I threw my lure out and had a strike on the first cast.

 The 10 Best Spinning Rods For Bass

-The lesson here is that the lure didn’t work because the Bass weren’t hunting shad during most of my fishing trips, as soon as they were, my lure worked.
+The lesson here is that the lure didn’t work because the Bass wasn’t hunting shad during most of my fishing trips; as soon as they were, my lure worked.

-I would suggest considering miracle baits, but just bear in mind that you need to be aware of the bass’s behavior and try to mimic the prey they’re looking for.
-Any bait can work if you think about how you’re using it and spending more on lure won’t necessarily provide any more catches.
+I would suggest considering miracle baits, but remember that you must be aware of the bass’s behavior and try to mimic the prey they’re looking for.
+Any bait can work if you think about how you’re using it, and spending more on a lure won’t necessarily increase your catches.

 Season Changes Affect What Bass Eat

-You’ve probably noticed yourself that the food available to us tends to change with the seasons, summer, fall, winter, and spring.
+You’ve probably noticed that the food available to us tends to change with the seasons, such as summer, fall, winter, and spring.

-This is part of the natural cycle of growing things and it might be more pronounced in colder climates where there are significant temperature changes between winter and summer.
+This is part of the natural growing cycle, and it might be more pronounced in colder climates with significant temperature changes between winter and summer.

-Spring and summer might be filled with outdoor foods, picnics, and barbecues with more fruit, salads, and lighter food types.
+Spring and summer might be filled with outdoor foods, picnics, barbecues, fruit, salads, and lighter food types.
 We may also eat later at night due to the longer daylight hours.
-In the winter we might be inclined to eat earlier as it gets dark earlier, we might also eat foods that are more filling and warmer.
+In the winter, we might be inclined to eat earlier as it gets dark earlier.
+We might also eat foods that are more filling and warmer.

 Just like humans, bass eating habits change with changes in the seasons.
-Like all fish, bass are cold-blooded, so temperature has a big influence on how they behave and what they eat.
-When it’s spring, bass are more likely to be found in shallower water, but when it gets too hot they will retreat into the depths.
-When the surrounding water begins to chill the metabolism of bass will begin to slow, meaning they don’t need to eat as much and they are generally more sluggish.
+Like all fish, bass are cold-blooded, so temperature greatly influences how they behave and what they eat.
+When it’s spring, bass are more likely to be found in shallower water, but when it gets too hot, they retreat into the depths.
+When the surrounding water begins to chill, the bass’s metabolism will slow, meaning they don’t need to eat as much and are generally more sluggish.

-Knowing how the temperature affects fish will allow you to better judge where they’re located and how ferocious their appetite is likely to be.
+Knowing how the temperature affects fish will allow you to judge better their location and how ferocious their appetite will likely be.

 Bass Fishing: Lures, Gear & Tips For Landing Massive Fish